jfhbrook/PSeudo/README.md

 Note that large chunks of the source for PSeudo are contained in strings, and therefore can't actually be linted or formatted.
 This can be addressed on an ad-hoc basis via copy and paste, but practically speaking do the best you can.

+### Generating Docs

+This project has a task that will import the development version of PSeudo and write the output of `Get-Help Invoke-AsAdministrator` to a file so that I can link to it on GitHub.
+You can run this task with `Invoke-Build Docs`.

 ### Publishing